Admission Information for the BFA in Dramatic Arts

 GED and Home Schooling Courses: For GED, send official GED test results; for Home Schooling, send a transcript from the sponsoring high school.

 All applicants whose first language is not English must submit valid TOEFL, IELTS, or PTE scores.
 The minimum score required for TOEFL (IB) is 100, for IELTS is 7.0, and for PTE is 68.
 Our TOEFL institution code is 2385.
 The TOEFL/IELTS/PTE requirement may be waived for applicants who have earned a 4-year degree from a U.S. College or University, or for citizens of the following countries whose native language is also English: England, Scotland, Wales, Ireland, Australia, New Zealand, Canada, or South Africa.
 Arrange for the testing service to send your test scores directly to The New School using the institution codes listed above.
 We accept scores taken within the past two years.
 If your scores are older, you must retake the test.
 For more information, visit TOEFL, IELTS, or PTE.

 In any given term, a student may apply to only ONE department or program within The New School.
 Applicants who file more than one application in a given semester will be required to withdraw one of the applications, and application fees will NOT be refunded.

 All materials submitted to the Office of Admission become the property of The New School for Drama.

 When notified of acceptance, applicants will receive complete instructions for additional procedures regarding financial aid, housing, tuition and fees, I-20 visas (for nonresidents of the United States), and other matters.
 The decision to admit applicants is always contingent upon their successful completion of any current studies and receipt of their final transcripts by the Admission Committee.

-Mailing Address for Letters of Reference and Transcripts
+Mailing Address for Recommendation Letters and Transcripts

 The New School for Drama